Professional lacrosse leagues PLL and MLL are merging - WHIZ News

 LOS ANGELES (AP) — The Premier Lacrosse League and Major League Lacrosse are merging and will formally exist as the Premier Lacrosse League.

+The PLL will retain the rights to all the former MLL teams for future expansion considerations, but MLL players are now eligible to enter the PLL without being bound to existing long-term deals with MLL.

+“That has always been the most important thing for me, that we get the best product on the field,” said Rabil, once the MLL’s biggest star before breaking away to form the new league.
+“I think it’s critical.
+When people watch pro sports, they want to know they’re watching the best in the world.
+To be able to definitively say that … is a really positive outcome of this.”

-Paul Rabil, who co-founded the PLL with his brother, Mike, in 2019, called the merger “a massive step forward for professional lacrosse.”
+Rabil, who co-founded the PLL with his brother, Mike, in 2018, called the merger “a massive step forward for professional lacrosse.”

-“Merging the two organizations and removing some of the challenges that athletes, sponsors and fans faced will undoubtedly advance the game forward,” Paul Rabil said in a statement.
-“This one’s particularly nostalgic for me and a number of PLL players, given that we began our careers and played in championship games with MLL prior to the PLL’s launch.
-Today and forever we share in that history and continue to build the future of pro lacrosse together.”
+“Merging the two organizations and removing some of the challenges that athletes, sponsors and fans faced will undoubtedly advance the game forward,” Paul Rabil said.
+“This one’s particularly nostalgic for me and a number of PLL players, given that we began our careers and played in championship games with MLL prior to the PLL’s launch.”

 The two leagues have created a management team that will oversee the transition, including: front office, team and player orientation; the 2021 season schedule, which will include former MLL team markets; and a long-term plan to develop youth lacrosse players in communities where MLL has been located.